| Title: | Evolutionary Minimizer for R |

 additional options (see MinimizerOpts). |

-returns an object of class OptimizationResults
+minimize returns an object of class OptimizationResults (see OptimizationResults).

-## Not run: results <- minimize(algorithm_id = "BAT", obj_func = ob, config = conf, parameters = list(p1,p2, p3, p4), constraints = list(c1,c2,c3), save_pop_history = TRUE, constrained_method = "BARRIER", constr_init_pop = TRUE, oob_solutions = "RBC", seed = 1) ## End(Not run)
+## Not run: results <- minimize(algorithm_id = "BAT", obj_func = ob, config = conf, parameters = list(p1,p2, p3, p4), constraints = list(c1,c2,c3), save_pop_history = TRUE, constrained_method = "BARRIER", constr_init_pop = TRUE, oob_solutions = "RBC", seed = 1) ## End(Not run)## Not run: results <- minimize(algorithm_id = "BAT", obj_func = ob, config = conf, parameters = list(p1,p2, p3, p4), constraints = list(c1,c2,c3), save_pop_history = TRUE, constrained_method = "BARRIER", constr_init_pop = TRUE, oob_solutions = "RBC", seed = 1) ## End(Not run)

 A S4 class storing the options for the optimization algorithms in EmiR.

-the position of all individuals in the population at
+save_pop_historyif TRUE the position of all individuals in the population at

 each iteration is stored.
-This is necessary for functions like plot_population
+This is necessary for functions like plot_population and animate_population

 to work.
-Default is FALSE
+Default is FALSE.

-method for constrained optimization.
+constrained_methodmethod for constrained optimization.
 Possible values are:

-- Penalty Method: the constrained problem is converted to an unconstrained one,
+"PENALTY" - Penalty Method: the constrained problem is converted to an unconstrained one,

 by adding a penalty function to the objective function.
 The penalty function